ECON 7036 - International Trade and Investment Policy IID

 Assessment Related Requirements

 The grading rule typically used is: 0: no attempt to do the assignment, 1: majority of incorrect or undocumented answers, but some effort shown.
-3: majority of correct and documented answers.
+3: about half of the answers are correct and complete.
+4: nearly all answers are documented and correct.
 5: all answers are documented and correct.

 Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process and may affect marks.